WinterGreen

 Ages 3+

-1:15pm-2:15pm | Rocca (1st)
+1:15 pm-2:15 pm | Rocca (1st)

-J&R Aquatic Animal Rescue
+Color Our World with Kelsey Kurz of J&R Aquatic Animal Rescue

+Learn how animals use color in nature.
 J&R Aquatic Animal Rescue offers an engaging hour-long presentation featuring live animals, including an intriguing assortment of snakes, lizards, insects, spiders, hedgehogs, birds, and more.
 The session includes a dynamic Q&A session, allowing participants to delve deeper into the world of these fascinating creatures.
 If time permits, attendees have the unique opportunity to get up close and personal with the animals, enhancing their interactive experience.

 All Day | Second Floor Main (2nd)